hashicorp/terraform-provider-google/website/docs/d/google_kms_secret.html.markdown

-~> **NOTE**: Using this data provider will allow you to conceal secret data within your resource definitions, but it does not take care of protecting that data in the logging output, plan output or state output.
+~> **NOTE**: Using this data provider will allow you to conceal secret data within your resource definitions, but it does not take care of protecting that data in the logging output, plan output, or state output.
 Please take care to secure your secret data outside of resource definitions.

 ## Example Usage